ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 # The methodology

-For the challenge, we have collected XXX viral sequences that experts have classified into the various ranks of the ICTV taxonomy.
+For the challenge, we have collected thousands of viral sequences that experts have classified into the various ranks of the ICTV taxonomy.
 These sequences are available as a multi-fasta file (see below).
 We ask you to classify these sequences using your pipeline and submit your results to us for validation.
 Importantly, we ask that your pipeline is reproducible and that you make available the necessary code and environment to run it.
 Multiple strategies exist, such as the creation of virtual environments (venv, conda) or containers (Singularity, Docker) and the pipeline should be made available via a git repository (Github, Bitbucket).
 The results of your classification will be evaluated on multiple metrics, including reproducability, speed, accuracy at different ranks, for different types of viruses, etc. After the challenge has been closed, we envision writing a report of the community's finding and believe this will inform current efforts within the ICTV.

 # The dataset